Lawrence Washington (1718–1752): Civilian life

 In May 1749, Governor William Gooch signed an Act to establish the town of Alexandria.
 Washington was granted permission to "be absent from the Service of the House, for the Recovery of his Health."
 Prior to the first public auction of town lots in July 1749, Washington sailed to London to conduct business on behalf of the Ohio Company, and to consult English physicians regarding his health.
 His younger brother George, an aspiring land surveyor, attended the "Public Vendue" (auction).
 He copied the town map, "A Plan of Alexandria, Now Belhaven", and listed the selling prices of the individual lots for his brother.
 Although established as "Alexandria", the town was immediately called "Belhaven" – in honor of Scottish patriot John Hamilton, 2nd Lord Belhaven.
 In 1751, the town council held the "Belhaven Lottery" to raise money for a city hall, and George Washington's correspondence throughout the French and Indian War of the late 1750s referred to "Belhaven".

 George Washington accompanied his half-brother Lawrence to the warm springs at Bath (present-day Berkeley Springs, West Virginia).
 Lawrence visited these frequently to improve his health, as he had contracted tuberculosis.
 In the summer of 1749 Lawrence sailed for England to seek medical advice.

 In 1751, they took a ship to the island of Barbados hoping that a stay in the warm tropical climate might help Lawrence, who was now very ill with tuberculosis.
 (This was the only ocean crossing taken by George Washington during his lifetime; his other future travels did not extend beyond the borders of the future United States of America).
 In Barbados, George Washington contracted smallpox; although he suffered some scarring on his face, his survival meant he was immune to other attacks.
 Smallpox later caused the most deaths during the American Revolutionary War, and more people died of disease than of battle wounds.

-Lawrence Washington died of tuberculosis at his Mount Vernon home in July 1752.
+Lawrence later travelled from Barbados to Bermuda, in the hope that a different tropical location would remedy his tuberculosis.
+This was to no avail, and returning to Virginia, he died of tuberculosis at his Mount Vernon home in July 1752.
 His widow Anne remarried into the Lee family shortly thereafter.
 Twenty-year-old George lived at, and managed, the Mount Vernon plantation.
 Upon the death of Lawrence's widow Anne, George Washington inherited the estate at Mount Vernon.